Consultant Breast Cancer Surgeon

-Professor Winters' passion is constantly updating her knowledge base so that she can provide the best possible medicine to her patients, as patients are at the pinnacle of everything she does.
+"My passion is constantly updating my knowledge base so that I can provide the best possible medicine to my patients, as patients are at the pinnacle of everything I do".

-She is highly motivated to update herself with the latest surgery techniques and breast cancer therapies.
+I am highly motivated to update myself with the latest surgery techniques and breast cancer therapies".